-On this page: Physical examination | CT scan | MRI scan | Further tests | Grading tumours | Prognosis | Key points
+On this page: Physical examination | Blood tests | CT scan | MRI scan | Further tests | Grading tumours | Prognosis | Key points

 Your doctor will assess your nervous system to check how different parts of your brain and body are working, including your speech, hearing, vision and movement.
 This is called a neurological examination and may cover:

 - checking your reflexes (e.g. knee jerks)